Tax inversion clampdown hits US M&A

 Pharmaceutical giants Pfizer and Allergan were forced to abandon their $160 billion merger in April following the US Treasury’s clampdown on tax inversion deals.
 This would have been the largest pharmaceutical company merger in history and would have enabled Pfizer to redomicile from its headquarters in New York to the lower tax jurisdiction of Ireland.
 Allergan had moved its head office to Dublin after a reverse merger with Irish pharmaceutical company Activis last year.

+Inversion deals allow corporations to relocate their headquarters to countries with lower tax rates.
+Since the beginning of 2011, there have been 23 inversion deals completed by US companies, according to Dealogic.
+Six more are pending.
 President Barack Obama called on Congress to close “one of the most insidious tax loopholes out there”, saying it shortchanges the country.
 The president said less tax revenue meant less spending on schools, transportation networks and other investments.
 He said the practice also hurts middle-class Americans because “that lost revenue has to be made up somewhere”.

 “It was very hasty of the Treasury and should have been discussed a little longer,” says one lawyer in New York.
 “It was clearly rushed out to prevent Pfizer and Allergan merging.”